2 Grouped Hyper Data Frame

 # 6 [40864,18015].im3 #01 0-889-121 F 0.136 CK+.CD8- 3488+ 85

-A grouped hyper data frame lung_g is created from the data frame lung0 by specifying a (nested) grouping structure (Section 12.1),
+Listing 2.2 creates a grouped hyper data frame lung_g from the data frame lung0 (Listing 2.1) by specifying a (nested) grouping structure (Section 18.1),

 Listing 2.2: Grouped hyper data frame lung_g